-But is this really the case??
-Well actually these teeth are going to fall off one fine day, but the most important point here is should we save them or preserve them till the time they are still their in our kids mouth?
-The answer is YES.
+Well actually these teeth are going to fall off one fine day, but the most important point here is should we save them or preserve them till the time they are still there in our kid’s mouth??

 Health and Nutrition: The way to food is through the mouth, and to chew that food teeth are required.
 So, if there is a loss of teeth due to nursing bottle caries or normal decay in the teeth, your child will find it difficult to chew the food, either because of the pain or due to the absence of teeth it would just be difficult to chew in that area.
-This further would lead to loss of interest in food, weight loss and weakness.
-So, healthy teeth are the way to good health and nutrition of our kids.
+This further would lead to a loss of interest in food, weight loss and weakness.
+So, healthy teeth are the way to good health and nutrition for our kids.

 Self Confidence: A smile is the first thing we see in a person, and what if the smile either doesn’t have teeth or has carious teeth?
 The confidence level of a child goes down when he or she is mocked by his or her friends for having an unpleasant smile.
 It reduces the child’s self-confidence.
 And with bullying becoming more prevalent in schools these days, children can get bullied for as simple things as his or her teeth.
 So, the parents can help prevent that by making sure the teeth are healthy and in good shape.

 Pain and Discomfort: If the cavities in the milk teeth are not taken care of when they are in the initial stages, it might lead to pain and infection which can be severe and also sometimes fatal.
 This pain will lead to more dentist appointments, painful treatments, missed school, parents missing work and taking kids to appointments.
 So, it would be better to take kids for a routine dental check-up at least once in 6 months and get any treatment that might be required at that stage and prevent the hassle of the lengthy, time-consuming procedures the child might find uncomfortable to sit for.